ATD 1-LAW

 Coercive

-TRUE OR FALSE: Law of torts is an example to private law.
+TRUE or FALSE: The law of torts is an example of private law.

 True